Michigan coach Howard hits Wisconsin assistant after a loss

-Moments later, he hit a Wisconsin assistant in the head, and mayhem followed.
+Moments later, he hit a Badgers assistant in the head, and mayhem followed.

 The Wolverines’ inability to boost their NCAA Tournament credentials was the least of their concerns after a 77-63 loss Sunday at No. 15 Wisconsin.
-Their head coach could be facing major discipline.
+Their head coach could be facing major discipline after his poke turned a pushing-and-shoving scrum into a punch-filled brawl.

 During his postgame news conference, Howard said he didn’t like Wisconsin calling for a timeout with 15 seconds left and the Badgers leading by 15.